False sunset

-A false sunset can refer to one of two related atmospheric optical phenomena, in which either (1) the Sun appears to be setting into or to have set below the horizon while it is actually still some height above the horizon, or (2) the Sun has already set below the horizon, but still appears to be on or above the horizon (thus representing the reverse of a false sunrise).
-Depending on circumstances, these phenomena can give the impression of an actual sunset.
+A false sunset can refer to one of two related atmospheric optical phenomena: (1) the Sun appears to be setting into or to have set below the horizon while it is actually still some height above the horizon; or (2) the Sun has already set below the horizon, but still appears to be on or above the horizon (thus representing the reverse of a false sunrise).
+Depending on the circumstances, these phenomena can give the impression of an actual sunset.